113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering create-draft
 {: #create-offering-draft}

 Run the following command to create a draft of an existing version.
-This is useful for making changes to an existing version that you would like to publish without introducing a new version.
-Some changes, like changing the source file, do require you to revalidate the product.
+This command is useful for changing an existing version that you want to publish without introducing a new version.
+Some changes, like changing the source file, require you to revalidate the product.

 ```
 ibmcloud catalog offering create-draft --version-locator VERSION_NUMBER [--output FORMAT]